Sa Pran Nak Army Airport

 Sa Pran Nak Army Airport is a base of the Royal Thai Army Aviation Center.
 It is located in Khok Kathiam, Mueang Lopburi District, in Lopburi Province, Thailand.
+The airport was opened in 1971 to separate the Army Aviation School from the Royal Thai Air Force following three years of construction.

 History

-In 1967, Sa Pran Nak Army Airport was built by the Royal Thai Army to relocate the flight school from the shared base with the 2nd Air Wing of the Royal Thai Air Force in Khok Kathiam Air Force Base.
-Following completion, the airport housed the Army Aviation School, which is an aviation training unit of the RTA.
-By 1972, the aviation school was transformed into the Army Aviation Department, and then into the Army Aviation Center on 2 September, 1977.
-It consists of flight training aircraft of the flight school and operational aircraft of various units of the army.
+On 5 September 1967, the Flying School, originally under the Artillery Center, became independent with the formal establishment of the Army Aviation School.
+Colonel Manu Srisomboon, the school's commander, proposed relocating the school to Khao Sa Pran Nak.
+Afterwards, construction began on an airfield, hangars, offices, government officers' housing, and ancillary facilities at a budget of 250 million baht.
+At the time, the flight school shared base with the 2nd Air Wing of the Royal Thai Air Force in Khok Kathiam Air Force Base.

+Following completion in 1971, the base began housing the Army Aviation School.
+By 1972, the aviation school was transformed into the Army Aviation Department, and then into the Army Aviation Center by 2 September 1977.
+It comprised flight training aircraft of the flight school and operational aircraft of various units of the army.
 Today, fixed-wing aircraft and rotary-wing aircraft operate from the airfield.

 In March 2023, Mil Mi-17 helicopters of the 41st Aviation Regiment arrived Sa Pran Nak Army Airport to launch flight surveys over wildfires in the Khao Laem Ya area, and help support efforts to extinguish the fire.

 Facilities

 Sa Pran Nak Army Airport is equipped with a DVOR/DME and a Non-directional beacon.
 It has two runways, 0/19 and 06/24 both measuring 457 meters long and 30 meters wide.
 The runways have a maximum load capacity of 21,000 kilograms (21 tons), and is capable of supporting C-212 Aviocar aircraft.
-Ground services include 3 JP-8 fuel trucks, 1 100LL (Avgas) fuel truck.
-Fire and rescue services are equipped with 3 trucks with a capacity of 1,000 to 4,500 liters of water and 400 to 600 liters of foam.
+Ground services include three JP-8 fuel trucks, one 100LL (Avgas) fuel truck.
+Fire and rescue services are equipped with three trucks with a capacity of 1,000 to 4,500 liters of water and 400 to 600 liters of foam.

+Commanders

+The following is an incomplete list of those who served as the Commander of the Army Aviation Center at Sa Pran Nak Army Airport: